 The Office for Diversity and Inclusion (ODI) "CFANS Achieve" mentoring program is a structured mentoring program for undergraduate students of color in CFANS to gain knowledge, skills, abilities, networks and connections to resources that will be essential to their academic, personal, and professional success.
 This mentoring program aims to also provide a sense of community for students of color within the College of Food, Agricultural, and Natural Resource Sciences (CFANS) and the University of Minnesota.
 Mentors will provide additional academic, psychological and emotional support, goal-setting and career support, and serve as a role model to their mentee.
 Interested juniors and seniors would be paired with a current CFANS graduate student.

-If you still would like to be a part of the CFANS Achieve Mentoring Program for this academic year, have any questions or need any additional information about “CFANS Achieve”, please contact Joseph Ballard II, Coordinator for Diversity Retention and Recruitment, at firstname.lastname@example.org.
+If you have any questions or need any additional information about “CFANS Achieve”, please contact Joseph Ballard II, Coordinator for Diversity Retention and Recruitment, at email@example.com.